 Processing Poultry

-We process our own chickens and turkeys.
-At present, we are raising about 50 meat chickens and 40 turkeys each year.
+We process our own chickens, ducks, and turkeys.
+At present, we are raising about 50 meat chickens each year.
 We process our own meat on site, using the cone method.
 We begin each animal processing day with a ceremony to honor the spirits of the animals, and then use methods as swift and humane as possible to do the work.
 These work days are open to others; we are happy to teach this process.
 For fuller details, and a detailed account of our philosophical interest in this process, please see the animal processing entries on our blog, and this article.

 Goats